Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 Buy Yellow Cherry shrimp #ad

-These shrimp are native to Taiwan and very easy to keep, making them highly recommended for beginners.
-They breed quite easily also and only grow to 1.5 inches, making it one of the smaller shrimp available.
-Due to their smaller size, you can keep these in a tank that’s a minimum of 5 gallons.
+Native to Taiwan, these shrimp are very easy to care for, making them an excellent choice for beginners.
+They breed readily, grow to about 1.5 inches, and are among the smaller shrimp species available.
+Thanks to their compact size, they can thrive in a tank as small as 5 gallons.

 Amano Shrimp